user5423/ProAssignment/README.md

         3) sudo apt-get install nmap
         4) Find the path of the binary in /bin or wherever it is and set the variable nmap.nmapLocation = "binaryFile" to it

+    NOTE: Make sure to you use your respective package manager, i.e. replace apt-get with yum or pacman if needed

     Otherwise:
         use "whereis nmap" to find the location of the binary.
 Note the path of the binary might be  /usr/bin/nmap as it was in mine for Kali Linux.
 Therefore the path would have beem nmap.nmapLocation = "/usr/bin/nmap".
 For kali, it only worked when I pointed to "/usr/bin/" and didn't when "/usr/bin/nmap".
 This isn't my fault as this node-nmap module was written poorly.